The $P_{cs}(4459)$ pentaquark from a combined effective field theory and phenomenological perspective: Meson exchange saturation

-with $F_a = C_a, D_a$ a generic name for the spin-independent couplings, $m_S$ the mass of the sigma meson and $g_{\sigma i}$ its coupling, and the indices $i, j = 1,2,3$ referring to the $\bar{D}^{(*)}$, $\Xi_c^{('/*)}$ and $\Xi_c$, respectively.
-The proportionality constant is in principle unknown, but we will assume it to be the same for all the couplings.
-Notice that saturation is expected to work for cutoffs close to the mass of the meson being exchanged, $\Lambda \sim m_S$ in this case.
+with $F_a = C_a, D_a$ the generic name for the spin-independent couplings.
+The proportionality constant is in principle unknown, but we will assume it to be similar for all the couplings.
+We remind that saturation is expected to work for cutoffs close to the mass of the meson being exchanged, $\Lambda \sim m_S$ in this case.

 The vector mesons ($\rho$ and $\omega$) generate a more complex potential which can be expanded in a multipole expansion similar to the one we have for electromagnetic interactions.
-There are $E0$ and $M1$ electric- and magnetic-type components that will contribute to the $C_a$, $D_a$ and $C_b$, $E_b$ couplings, respectively, where it can be seen that the $a$ and $b$ subscripts do indeed refer to the multipole expansion.
-The vector meson contributions to these couplings are expected to be~\cite{Peng:2020xrf}
+There are electric- and magnetic-type components (indicated by the subscripts $a$ and $b$)